Canardoux/flutter_sound/doc/recorder.md

 `openAudioSession()` and `closeAudioSession()` return Futures.
 You may not use your Recorder before the end of the initialization.
 So probably you will `await` the result of `openAudioSession()`.
 This result is the Recorder itself, so that you can collapse instanciation and initialization together with `myRecorder = await FlutterSoundPlayer().openAudioSession();`

+The four optional parameters are used if you want to control the Audio Focus.
+Please look to [FlutterSoundPlayer openAudioSession()](player.md#openaudiosession-and-closeaudiosession) to understand the meaning of those parameters

 *Example:*
 ```dart
     myRecorder = await FlutterSoundRecorder().openAudioSession();